Methodology

 March, starts and ceased comparability

 The number of looked after children on 31 March each year does not always equate to the number on 31 March the previous year plus the number who started minus the number who ceased to be looked after in the current year.
-This is because a child is only ever counted once as starting to be looked after during the year, and once as ceasing to be looked after during the year, but in some circumstances a child may enter care and/or leave care more than once during the year.
+This is because a child is only ever counted within each LA once as starting to be looked after during the year, and within each LA once as ceasing to be looked after during the year, but in some circumstances a child may enter care and/or leave care more than once during the year.
 There are also a small number of children who move in and out of respite care during the year for whom the same will apply.
-To illustrate this, the diagram below shows a summary of the figures for the year ending 31 March 2023 are in the diagram.
+To illustrate this, the diagram below shows a summary of the figures for the year ending 31 March 2024 are in the diagram.

 Coronavirus (COVID-19) pandemic